 If you’re into multi-cultural cuisine and like to prepare dishes from all round the world, the herb you have to have is Sorrel, sometimes incorrectly called ‘Dock.’
 Unlike rosemary, thyme, and such, Sorrel is what you make of it – or, in fact, what various nations make of it.
 There’s one word that best describes this tangy-citrusy leaf: Versatile.
 It can be a veggie, an appetizer, a soup, a salad, a sauce, and . . . well, a herb!

 Several edible varieties of ‘Sorrel’ are found but these straddle two different genera, Rumex and Oxalis.
 To compound the confusion, many a species in each genus is also informally known as ‘Dock’ with a preceding qualifier!

 What all species of both genera and all Sorrels have in common is that they contain oxalic acid to some or another degree; indeed the very name of one of the genera, ‘Oxalis,’ points to this.
 The difference is that Rumex belongs to Family Polygonaceae while Oxalis to Family Oxalidaceae.
 The Polygonaceae Family is informally known as the Knotweed Family or Buckwheat Family and includes Rhubarb among its edible plants.

-Rumex species comprise principally of herbs, medicinal plants, and leafy vegetables (not often seen as such in the West), and Oxalis of delightfully pretty flowering perennial shrubs and also edible plants.
+Rumex species comprise principally of herbs and leafy vegetables (not often seen as such in the West), and Oxalis of delightfully pretty flowering perennial shrubs and also edible plants.
 As Genus Oxalis Sorrels are often qualified as ‘Wood Sorrel,’ perhaps Rumex’s species should be qualified as ‘Herb Sorrels.’